Festacio/Projects/README.md

 - English level: 7.

 - Logical reasoning: 6.
 (My logical thinking is pretty solid, in my opinion.
-But I probably have much to learn, yet.)
+But I still have much to learn)

 - C: 4.
 - C++: 5.